 2. Managing identity

-Many SaaS providers allow for Single Sign-on (SSO) abilities to greatly ease access to applications.
+Many SaaS providers allow for Single Sign-on (SSO) abilities to ease access to applications greatly.
 This is most helpful when there are multiple SaaS applications and access is role-based.
 Some of the providers do have secure data access systems, however, with an increase in the number of applications, it becomes quite complicated and difficult to manage securely.

 3. Standards for cloud services

 SaaS security can greatly vary based on the provider and the standards maintained by them.
 Not all SaaS providers conform to globally accepted SaaS security standards.
-Even those providers which claim to be compliant might not have SaaS-specific certification.
+Even those providecomplicatedliant might not have SaaS-specific certification.
 Standards such as ISO 27001 can offer a certain level of confidence; however, if not carefully evaluated they might not have all security avenues covered under the certification.

 Most popular SaaS providers are transparent about their backend processes; however, several providers may not disclose details such as their security protocols and multi-tenant infrastructure.
 In such cases, Service Level Agreements (SLA) are useful since it compels the provider to disclose all responsibilities.
-After all, customers have a right to know how their data is protected against cyber-attacks and information exposure.
+After all, customers have a right to know how their data is protected against cyber-attacks and information exposure among other SaaS risks.

 5. Data location

-Companies might store client’s data in some other geographical region, but not all providers can promise that due to several factors such as data laws and cost.
+SaaS tools might store clients’ data in some other geographical region, but not all providers can promise that due to several factors such as data laws and cost.
 Sometimes clients would be comfortable with their data being stored within their country.
 Data location should also be based on factors such as data latency and load balancing.

 6. Access from anywhere